HHS Title X Family Planning Fund Fact Sheet

-The Title X Family Planning program is a 3-year, collaborative grant of $1.7 million per year with the long-term goal of improving the family planning and reproductive health outcomes of individuals and families that often lack access to life-saving and life-giving care.
-To reach that goal, service providers will provide a broad range of Title X services, expanding high-quality family planning and related health-care services for 36,000 low-income residents and people experiencing poverty over three years.
+The Title X Family Planning program is a 3-year, collaborative grant of $1.6 million per year with the long-term goal of improving the family planning and reproductive health outcomes of individuals and families that often lack access to life-saving and life-giving care.
+To reach that goal, service providers will offer a broad range of Title X services, expanding high-quality family planning and related health-care services for 12,000 low-income residents and people experiencing poverty over three years.
 These services include:

-- Pregnancy information and counseling that includes pregnancy testing, prenatal education and care, and ultrasound examination
+- Pregnancy information and counseling that includes pregnancy testing, and preconception care

-- Family planning services, such as reproductive planning, preventative services, and training in fertility awareness-based methods (natural family planning)
+- Family planning services, such as reproductive planning, STD testing and treatment, breast and cervical cancer screenings, and training in fertility awareness-based methods (natural family planning)

 - Services for adolescents, such as sexual risk avoidance education, and counseling

-These services will be provided by six grant subrecipients at 21 family clinic locations serving more than 90 cities across three California counties: Los Angeles, Orange, and Santa Clara.
+These services will be provided by six grant subrecipients at several family planning clinic locations serving more than 90 cities across three California counties: Los Angeles, Orange, and Santa Clara.

 This grant opens up a new avenue of health care choices for low income and underserved women and their families in California.
 Many women want the opportunity to visit a professional, comprehensive health care facility – not an abortion clinic – for their health care needs; this grant will give them that choice.

-The Obria Group, Inc. is the main grant recipient and will oversee the work of the seven subrecipients including three of its own California affiliates.
+The Obria Group, Inc. is the main grant recipient and will oversee the work of the six subrecipients including three of its own California affiliates.